Donor Recognition: When and How to Appreciate Your Supporters

 To cultivate the existing donors, beyond the ideas presented above, it is helpful to design a “Stewardship Matrix”.
 The Matrix helps your team understand different activities your nonprofit will undertake at different levels of gifting (e.g. $20, $50, $100, etc.).

-This tiered system allows for grouping of your donors (e.g. if your organization is focused on the environment, you may want to set up donations tiers where $20 = Friend of the Forest, $50 = Tree Hugger, etc.)
+This tiered system allows for grouping of your donors (e.g. if your organization is focused on the environment, you may want to set up donation tiers where $20 = Friend of the Forest, $50 = Tree Hugger, etc.)

 1. Focus on the donor, not the donation.